 - offers you the potential to express emotions more comfortably than in a group setting

 Cons of individual therapy:

 - can be more expensive than group therapy

 - pressure to talk for an entire session, which could feel uncomfortable at first if you have difficulty sharing your thoughts and emotions

-Even though what works for you may not look the same for others, evidence suggests that individual therapy can be more effective at treating PTSD.
+Even though what works for you may not look the same for others, evidence suggests that individual therapy can be more effective for PTSD.
 (That doesn’t mean you can’t try both).

 Residential — or inpatient — treatment for PTSD can provide you with an intensive supportive environment.
 This may be especially valuable if you’re facing difficulties at home that might interfere with your recovery, or if you have symptoms of complex post-traumatic stress disorder (C-PTSD).

 In some inpatient facilities, besides psychotherapy, you may also have the chance to engage in other techniques, from support groups to yoga, art therapy, and meditation.
 This could help you focus all your energy on feeling better and healing from trauma.